cesarvr/blog/content/about.md

 ## Graphics

-I'm also love graphics programming and every now and then I like to teach my self some of the math behind computer graphics here are some of my hobby projects:
+I'm also love graphics programming and every now and then I like to teach my self some of the math behind computer graphics.
+Here are some of my hobby projects:

 #### WebGL